trinodb/trino/docs/src/main/sphinx/udf/introduction.md

 plugin.
 Details are available in the [developer guide](/develop/functions).
 :::

-(routine-label)=
+(udf-sql-label)=
 ## Labels

-Routines can contain labels as markers for a specific block in the declaration before the following keywords:
+SQL UDFs can contain labels as markers for a specific block in the declaration before the following keywords:

 * `CASE`